Best 16 Hamstring and Glute Exercises: Your Path to Fitness Triumph

 Exercise 6: Kettlebell Swing – 3 sets x 15 reps

-Cooldown: 5 minutes light cardio, static stretches
+Cooldown: 5 minutes of light cardio, static stretches

 Perform this routine 2-3 days per week over 6-8 weeks.
 Progress exercises by adding weight or increasing reps over time.
 Allow at least one day of rest between training.